 A Marketing Funnel refers to a marketing strategy that focuses on turning prospective users into customers making final purchases.

-Here is everything you need to know about a marketing funnel and how it works, uses of the marketing funnel, types of marketing funnel, etc.
+Here is everything you need to know about a marketing funnel and how it works, uses of the marketing funnel, types of marketing funnels, etc.

 What is a Marketing Funnel?